al3xandru/jreql/README.md

 **Note**: This project is work in progress.
 As features are added these will be documented here.

+**Any contributions are not only welcome but much appreciated!**

+# jreql - Java driver for RethinkDB #

 A Java driver for [RethinkDB](http://www.rethinkdb.com), the open source distributed JSON document database with a pleasant and powerful query language.